Zhenia-Magic/portfolio/README.md

 15. https://github.com/Zhenia-Magic/Python-Checkers - checkers written in Python with intellectual bot

-16. Correlation and Regression Report - report for the data analysis of the house prices and house features
+16. Correlation and Regression Report.ipynb - report for the data analysis of the house prices and house features

+17. houses.ipynb - data analysis of houses data